Chilarai: Invasion of Tripura

+Invasion of Sylhet

+Chilarai invaded Sylhet, which was under the rule of the Karrani dynasty of Bengal Sultanate during the reign of Sulaiman Khan Karrani.
+Sylhet was then administrated by a governor with the rank of Nawab, named Amil, under the allegiance of the Mughals and the Sultan of Bengal.
+After two days of constant battle, Chilarai rushed and beheaded Amil.
+Seeing the condition of Amil, his forces retreated away from the battlefield.
+Amil's brother submitted and paid a large amount of three lakhs of silver rupees, gold coins, horses and elephants to the Koch dynasty.
+After the victory in Sylhet, Chilarai was returning back to his kingdom.

+On his way, he defeated a small chiefdom named Dimrua.
+Panteshwar, the king of Dimrua was imprisoned and released later.

+Religious patronage and character

 It was only due to his royal patronage that Sankardeva was able to establish the ekasarana-namadharma in Assam and bring about his cultural renaissance.

 Several rulers, namely the then king of Manipur and the Khasi tribal chief (Viryyavanta), submitted to Chilaray.
 Chilaray and his army also vanquished and killed the Jaintia king, and kings of Tippera (Tripura) and Sylhet.
 Chilaray is said to have never committed brutalities on unarmed common people, and even those kings who surrendered were treated with respect.
 He was harsh to kings and soldiers who refused to surrender, but neither him nor his brother ever annexed territories or oppressed the common people.
 They only collected tributes from the vanquished kings.
 They even treated enemy prisoners kindly, and gave them land-grants to settle.

-The duo (Chilaray and Nara Narayan) turned towards Bengal, but unforeseen circumstances led to Chilaray's capture by the Afghan Sultan Sulaiman Khan Karrani, while Naranarayan retreated to his capital.
-Much of the Koch kingdom was then captured by the Afghans.
+Death

-Chilaray died in 1577 of small pox on the bank of Ganges.
+Chilaray died in 1571 of small pox on the bank of Ganges.

-Bir Chilaray Divas
+Bir Chilaray Diwas

 The birth anniversary of Mahabir Chilaray is organised by Government of Assam annually from 2005.
 The Government also declares this day as state holiday.
-It is celebrated on the Purnima of Phagun Maah of Hindu Calendar.
+It is celebrated on the Purnima of Magh Maah of Hindu Calendar.